COLLECTION AND RECEPTION OF MILK

 Agitation in silo tanks

-These large tanks must have some form of agitation arrangement to prevent cream separation by gravity.
-The agitation must be very smooth.
-Extreme agitation causes aeration of the milk and fat globule disintegration.
-This exposes the fat to attack from the lipase enzymes in the milk.
-Gentle agitation is therefore a basic rule in the treatment of milk.
-The tank in Figure 5.10 has a propeller agitator, often used with good results in silo tanks.
+Raw milk silos must have an arrangement for agitation to prevent cream separation due to gravity.
+The agitation must be gentle.
+Too harsh agitation can cause air intrusion.
+It can also damage the fat globules, exposing the fat to attacks from the lipase enzymes present in raw milk.
+The tank in Figure 6.9 has a side-mounted propeller agitator, often used with good results in silo tanks.
 In very high tanks it may be necessary to fit two agitators at different levels to obtain the required effect.
+Agitators in raw milk silos are operated intermittently, i.e. running for a few minutes and then turned off for a few minutes.

 Tank temperature indication